gvwilson/thirdbit/src/fiction/darker-web/index.md

 who drops his gaze uncomfortably.

 Professor Jayaramath could be forty or sixty.
-His suit is impeccably tailored, and his eyes remind Thornberg of the late Professor Peaslee's.
+Her suit is impeccably tailored, and her eyes remind Thornberg of the late Professor Peaslee's.
 They shake hands and seat themselves.
-"Well, tell him," Thornberg orders the nerd.
+"Well, tell her," Thornberg orders the nerd.

 The young man clears his throat.
 "Like I said to the professor here, the scanning machine keeps breaking down.
-We've upgraded it twice,
+We've upgraded the firmware twice, and replaced,
-and replaced,
 I dunno,
-must have half the parts by now, but it keeps happening.
+must be half the parts by now, but it keeps happening.
 He thinks it's sabotage."

-Professor Jayaramath nods as if he had expected to hear this.
+Professor Jayaramath nods.
-"We have similar problems in Mysore."
+"We had similar problems in Mysore."
-His accent is Oxonian,
+Her accent is Oxonian,
 with a slight lilt that has (according to rumor) caused university staff of all genders to swoon.
 "We eventually decided that the most probable cause was the pages themselves.
 Many of these old manuscripts are on vellum or…"
-He hesitates for a millisecond.
+She hesitates for a millisecond.
-"…or more exotic materials," he continues.
+"…or more exotic materials."

 "What the fuck difference would that make?" the nerd challenges.

 President Thornberg is pleased to see that
 Professor Jayaramath has the good manners to wince.
-"We never determined that precisely," he admits,
+"Glue, mold—we never determined that precisely," she admits.
 "But there were also concerns about the effect on the staff.
-Quite a few began to have headaches or complain of other ailments," he explains.
+Quite a few began to have headaches or complain of other ailments.
-"Has there been any of that here?"
+Has there been any of that here?"

 The nerd looks uncomfortable again.
 "Yeah,